-One disadvantage that is brought about by fast charging is the extra heat which is generated.
-Oppo has managed to develop a software interface between the components of their charger and their phone which reportedly helps maintain cool temperature levels and increase safety while improving the overall speed of the charge.
+One disadvantage that is brought about by fast charging is the extra heat that is generated.
+Oppo has managed to develop a software interface between the components of their charger and their phone, which reportedly helps maintain cool temperature levels and increase safety while improving the overall speed of the charge.

-Since OnePlus and Oppo (as well as Vivo) are owned by the same parent company, BBK Electronics, it has internal access to each other’s proprietary charging technology.
+Since OnePlus.
+Oppo and Vivo are owned by the same parent company, BBK Electronics, which has internal access to each other’s proprietary charging technology.

 Hence using the same technology, they have implemented FastCharge (popularly known as DashCharge) in their devices.